Okay, it's not really all that hot or cold out there anymore.

 They say, oh my god, it's a UFO, and then they stick with that forever without examining actually what's going on.

-So I didn't believe in the woo-bies, I was just fascinated by it.
+So I didn't believe in the woobies, I was just fascinated by it.

-The reason that that I saw the woo-bee, by the way, was that I was zeroed in on a little tiny level of it, and my field of vision would not allow me to see the next one over here, so I would have to shift at that level.
+The reason that I saw the woobie, by the way, was that I was zeroed in on a little tiny level of it, and my field of vision would not allow me to see the next one over here.

 This one would drop off, and I would see that one.

-So I saw no direct correlation in terms of how they were all lined up or uh situated relative to each other.
+So I saw no direct correlation in terms of how they were all lined up or situated relative to each other.

-You in order to see them at all, you had to drill in.
+In order to see them at all, you had to drill in.

 Slight diversion.

-Uh so Western civilization has sort of had a near-death experience.
+So Western civilization has sort of had a near-death experience.

-It's really more than that, it's globalists, it's all these banksters.
+It's all these banksters.

-Uh they believe in communism for the rich, where they take everything from the poor and share it among themselves or fight about it among themselves.
+They believe in communism for the rich, where they take everything from the poor and share it among themselves or fight about it among themselves.

 Yeah, right, dude, right.

-And people are having strange perceptions within the period of time, myself included, like the woo-bies.
+And people are having strange perceptions within the period of time, myself included, like the Woobies.

-Uh, but my critical thinking analysis, I have these little clues that says, hmm, wait a second, and then I I go and have a look, and yep, sure enough, you were an ass, you know.
+But my critical thinking analysis, I have these little clues that says, hmm, wait a second.

-It wasn't an insect, it's an artifact of the software.
+It's an artifact of the software.

 You always have to watch out for that.

-All of these digital cameras and stuff, they're not like the old uh simple cameras that just took light, twisted it around through a lens, and put it out on an emulsified piece of plastic uh to react to, right?
+All of these digital cameras and stuff, they're not like the old simple cameras that just took light, twisted it around through a lens, and put it out on an emulsified piece of plastic to react to, right?

 All these digital cameras have software that intrudes all over.